UAB Blazers men's basketball

-The UAB Blazers men's basketball team represents the University of Alabama at Birmingham (UAB) in the NCAA Division I men's college basketball, and have competed in Conference USA (C-USA) since 1995.
+The UAB Blazers men's basketball team represents the University of Alabama at Birmingham (UAB) in NCAA Division I men's college basketball, with the 2023–24 season being the Blazers' first as members of the American Athletic Conference.
+The Blazers play home games at Bartow Arena and are coached by Andy Kennedy.
+UAB has appeared 17 times in the NCAA men's basketball tournament and most recently appeared in 2024.

 History

 The UAB Blazers started their athletics program with the creation of men's basketball in 1978.
 Setting high standards from the start, UAB was able to lure Gene Bartow away from his post as the head coach at UCLA to start the Blazer program.
 Known as the "Father of UAB athletics," Coach Bartow was able to guide the Blazers to early success by reaching the NCAA tournament in just their third season of existence.
-Since their inaugural season, the Blazers have made 15 appearances in the NCAA men's basketball tournament, and 12 appearances in the National Invitational Tournament.
+Since their inaugural season, the Blazers have made 17 appearances in the NCAA men's basketball tournament, and 13 appearances in the National Invitational Tournament.
 UAB has been productive in its NCAA tournament appearances, reaching the Elite Eight once, and the Sweet Sixteen 3 times.
-After 40 years of basketball, UAB has had 36 winning seasons, including 24 seasons with at least 20 wins.
-UAB's win percentage ranks 30th among NCAA Division I basketball programs with at least 40 seasons.
+After 46 years of basketball, UAB has had 40 winning seasons, including 29 seasons with at least 20 wins.
+UAB's win percentage ranks 28th among NCAA Division I basketball programs with at least 40 seasons.
 UAB's basketball program has featured wins over many of basketball's most historic programs, including Kentucky, North Carolina, Indiana, Louisville, Kansas, Arizona, Michigan State, Virginia, Villanova, Connecticut and many others.